Both meetings and booking links end up the same way — a meeting on your calendar — but the path is different.

 What links them

 Both end up as records on the meetings page.
 Both can be linked to an account, contact, opportunity, project, or task.
-Both respect the availability rules you've configured — including buffers and timezones.
+Directly scheduled meetings use the values you enter on the meeting form.
+Booking links use the selected event type together with the availability rules you've configured, including buffers and timezones.